Capstone Showcase

 24

-Raster Angle Effect on Honeycomb-Infilled 3D Prints
+Effect of Raster Angle on the Mechanical Properties of Honeycomb-Infilled 3D Prints

 25